Roya-Gharehbeiklou/CardioGenetics_knowledge_graph/Readme.md

 - **Nodes** are key players like genes, diseases, and medications.
 - **Edges** are the links between them, showing how they're related.

-By following these connections, we can discover new insights into heart disease.
+By following these connections, we can discover new insights into heart disease (https://rdcu.be/d9eY7).

 ### Our Data Sources